top of page

 Limestone

 The lower register was left unfinished.
 Vertical lines and preliminary sketches are visible, but the surface was not fully worked.
 The figures are not painted, but were probably intended to be.
-5 or 6 columns of the text are mostly illegible.
+5 or 6 columns of text are mostly illegible.

 The cult of Amenhotep I

-the deified ruler Amenhotep I (left)
+The deified ruler Amenhotep I (left)

 British Museum EA 37993

-20th dynasty, about 1129-1126 BC
+20th dynasty, c.
+1129-1126 BC

 Painted plaster